yunkunrao/tendermint.com/content/docs/guides/using-tendermint.md

 Note that blocks are produced regularly, even if there are no transactions.
 Hopefully we will change this.

-Tendermint supports in-process versions of the dummy, counter, and nil apps that ship as examples in the [TMSP repository](https://github.com/tendermint/tmsp).
+Tendermint supports in-process versions of the dummy, counter, and nil apps that ship as examples in the [ABCI repository](https://github.com/tendermint/abci).
 It's easy to compile your own app in-process with tendermint if it's written in Go.
 If your app is not written in Go, simply run it in another process, and use the `--proxy_app` flag to specify the address of the socket it is listening on, for instance

 ```
-tendermint node --proxy_app=/var/run/tmsp.sock
+tendermint node --proxy_app=/var/run/abci.sock
 ```